How to Find Comfy Maternity Yoga Clothes

-Instead, Kristoffer suggests looking for a maternity tank top or T-shirt that's more form-fitting and is a bit longer so it can go over your belly.
+Instead, Kristoffer suggests looking for a maternity tank top or shirt that’s more form-fitting and is a bit longer so it can go over your belly.

 For example, Nike’s Infinalon yoga collection features performance fabrics that allow you to move freely while still providing some compression.
 Because Infinalon pieces use a finer-yarn material, the clothing is also comfy, breathable and lightweight.
 Plus, it comes in a wide variety of sizes to accommodate all body types and stages of pregnancy.